Meet your Cloud Native Ambassadors (CNAs)!

 - Project Experience: Helm, Kubernetes

-Karen Chu is the Head of Community at Fermyon Technologies.
+Karen Chu is an Apple OSPO PM focused on Swift language community initiatives.
 Having participated in the cloud native community since 2015, she is a CNCF Ambassador, Helm community manager/maintainer, emeritus Kubernetes Code of Conduct Committee member, meet-up organizer, and conference organizer.
 She has also worked on The Illustrated Children’s Guide to Kubernetes book series.
 When she’s not connecting dots in the community, you can find her pursuing photography, cooking, and sipping on chai lattes.

 Why I am excited to be an ambassador: Having help build this community since 2015, I’m fascinated by how far the ecosystem has come and how much further it can go.
 I’m extremely excited to see CNCF participate in new spaces and so with my continued work as a CNCF Ambassador, I look forward to helping bridge the gap between the cloud native and Webassembly communities.